kai-vu/zorro/READMEextention.md

    - The query results can be inspected directly in GraphDB or exported for further analysis.
 3. Using the User interface available at: https://kai-vu.github.io/zorro/query.html.
 This interface contains a collection of preloaded competency-question queries used in the paper.

-The AKGAM knowledge graph can be constructed as follow:
-- Run the end-to-end workflow with `python -m src.build_all`.
-The makeprov CLI orchestrates the prompt extractions, regex extractions, part linking (SSSOM TSV + TriG) and RDF graph synthesis, skipping steps that are already up to date.
-- Individual stages can be executed directly by calling the decorated rules, for example `python -m log_extract_regex`, `python -m log_extract_gpt` (uses cached OpenAI completions by default), `python -m log_extract_ner` (trains + runs spaCy), or `python -m make_rdf`.
-- Validate outputs with `python -m pytest`, which parses the generated TriG datasets and the SSSOM TSV to ensure schema compliance.

-## Query Exploration

 - Run `python -m src.sparql_bar_chart` to execute the default top-problem query (`queries/logbook/01-top10-problem-types.rq`) against the GPT extraction graph and render a horizontal bar chart (`query_bar_chart.png`).
 - Tweak the visualization with options such as `--top-n`, `--orientation`, `--wrap-width`, or `--style` (see `python -m src.sparql_bar_chart --help`).
 - Produce a markdown regression report for all competency questions with `python -m src.competency_report`.
 Use `--report-path` to control the output location (defaults to `queries/reports/competency-report.md`).
 Queries are grouped under `queries/documentation/` (documentation-derived knowledge) and `queries/logbook/` (logbook-derived knowledge).
 - Benchmark LLM answers to documentation-focused competency questions with `python -m src.competency_llm_eval`.
 By default it extracts depth-1 subgraphs per question; add `--depth N` to widen the neighbourhood, `--full-graph` to fall back to the legacy whole-graph mode, `--model NAME` to pick a different API deployment, `--lenience FRACTION` to permit proportional per-row mismatches during scoring, `--cache-only` to avoid new calls, or `--profile-subgraphs` to dump only the retrieved subgraphs (Turtle under a depth/model/lenience-specific directory) plus JSON telemetry.
 Outputs are written to `queries/reports/competency_llm_depth-<depth|full>_model-<model>_lenience-<fraction>_{cache,results,report}.json/md`, which capture the retrieval request, triple breakdown, lenience setting, and evaluation metrics for reproducibility.

-## Schema
-The ontology specification draft is available at (https://w3id.org/ZorroOntology).
-The paper that explain the construction of the schema is available at (https://ceur-ws.org/Vol-3830/paper1sim.pdf).
+**Constring the AKGAM knowledge graph**
+The AKGAM knowledge graph can be constructed as follow:
+- Run the end-to-end workflow with `python -m src.build_all`.
+The makeprov CLI orchestrates the prompt extractions, regex extractions, part linking (SSSOM TSV + TriG) and RDF graph synthesis, skipping steps that are already up to date.
+- Individual stages can be executed directly by calling the decorated rules, for example `python -m log_extract_regex`, `python -m log_extract_gpt` (uses cached OpenAI completions by default), `python -m log_extract_ner` (trains + runs spaCy), or `python -m make_rdf`.
+- Validate outputs with `python -m pytest`, which parses the generated TriG datasets and the SSSOM TSV to ensure schema compliance.

 ## Domain Knowledge
 We extracted two tables from documents about the Lycoming O-320 engine: